Qiskit/rustworkx/docs/source/tutorial/betweenness_centrality.rst

 Generate a Graph
 ----------------

-To start we need to generate a graph to
+To start we need to generate a graph:

 .. jupyter-execute::